thedataincubator/ds30/README.md

-# Data Science in 30 minutes
+# Data Science in 30 Minutes
-A quick demo illustrating a few data science techniques, and in under 30 minutes!
+A quick demo illustrating a few data science techniques, and all in 30 minutes!

 ## Requirements:
 You'll need to install the requirements